rcliao/CS-560-CV/README.md

 CS-560-CV
 =========

-A repository for CS 560 Computer Vision, still debating using C++ or Java
+This repository is implemented by opencv-python for image processing and TkInter as GUI